Dynamics of radiating particles in current sheets with a transverse magnetic field component: Discussion

 \section{Discussion}

-The method of slowly changing parameters was used to quantify the influence of radiative friction over a single half-period $T_y/2$.
+The method of slowly varying parameters was used to quantify the influence of radiative friction over a single half-period $T_y/2$.
 The obtained expressions and the performed numerical calculations can be used to evaluate the changes of key parameters $\mu$ and $i_x$ over $T_y/2$, to employ the obtained invariant $L(\mu,i_x)$ or to construct a system of differential equations describing the system on long timescales $\Delta t\gg T_y$.
 This system is much easier to analyze on the specified timescales than the original one (\ref{systembase}), because, first, it is a system of only two differential equations instead of five or six, and second, one would need to resolve only the time scales $\mu/\dot{\mu}$ and $i_x/\dot{i_x}$ instead of $T_x$, which is at least two orders of magnitude lower (\ref{RRweak}).

-Additionally, while we used the method of slowly changing parameters to calculate the according functions in the assumptions described in Sec.\ref{sec:class}, it can be applied to a more general problem, where some of these assumptions can be completely or partially lifted.
+The primary condition for the applicability of the entire model described within this paper is $T_x/T_y\ll1$.
+Using this model $T_y$ can be expressed as $T_y=\int{dq_y/\dot{q_y}}=T_y(i_x)$, and using the model from \cite{Traj} $T_x=\int{d\varphi/\dot{\varphi}}=T_x(\eta(i_x,q_y))$ can be written.
+In other words, $T_y$ depends on which trajectory of the phase plane (Fig.2) the particle is located on, while $T_x$ also depends on which point of the trajectory it is currently at.
+Thus, the constructed theory allows us to obtain $T_x/T_y$ as a function of $(i_x,q_y)$ or $(y,q_y)$.
+In the region to the left (and far enough from) the uncertainty curve, it was found that the condition can be reduced to $(kmc^2)/(\mu eB_x^2)\gg1$, which is similar to the condition obtained in \cite{ZelenyiUFN2013}.
+To the right of the uncertainty curve $T_x\sim1/\sqrt{-\eta}$, i.e. is much less, so if $T_x/T_y\ll1$ is satisfied on the part of trajectory to the left from the uncertainty curve, it will be automatically satisfied to the right of the uncertainty curve as well.

-The second term in (\ref{Frad2}) corresponding to $B_x$ does not have to be neglected.
-Proper calculations would entail somewhat more intricate math, but the method perfectly applies.
-However, the condition for weakness of $B_x$\cite{ZelenyiUFN2013} is required in order to be able to describe trajectories with the model described in Sec.\ref{sec:base} in the first place.
+Additionally, while we used the method of slowly varying parameters to calculate the according functions in the assumptions described in Sec.\ref{sec:class}, it can be applied to a more general problem, where some of these assumptions can be completely or partially lifted.

-The requirement of ultrarelativity can be lifted: the problem can be considered in the general relativistic case.
-Then the third term of the radiative friction force in Eq.\ref{Frad} would need to be replaced with its full form\cite{LL}, which would complicate the mathematics quite a bit, but the method still applies.
+The second and third terms in (\ref{dotmu}) involving $B_x$ do not have to be neglected.
+Finding the exact expressions for $\Delta\mu$ and $\Delta i_x$ would entail somewhat more intricate math, but the method applies.
+Interestingly, the form of the invariant $L$ in this case remains the same.
+Note that the condition for weakness of $B_x$\cite{ZelenyiUFN2013} is still required in order to be able to describe trajectories with the model described in Sec.\ref{sec:base} in the first place.